cascapp/mongear/README.md

 stage at a time.
 For this case, you can use the `Stage()` function.

-Given a valid Mongo aggregation pipeline string, this returns a bson.D document that can be directly fed to Mongo's Aggregation function.
+Given a valid Mongo aggregation pipeline string, this returns a bson.D document that can be added to the aggregation pipeline.

 For example:

 ```go
 keys := ["Hello", "World"]